-People are naturally succeptible to wishful thinking.
+People are naturally susceptible to wishful thinking.
 They believe what they want to believe in spite of obvious evidence to the contrary.
 Short-term luck causes many such faithful traders to reinforce their invalid beliefs.
 In a recent interview, I was asked what is the greatest skill a trader can possess or develop.
 My answer was as follows: "There are obviously a number of different skills that a trader needs in order to be successful.
 They are all important.
 If I had to to pick just one that is most important, I would say it is the ability to perceive true reality.

 "Unsuccessful traders have a distorted view of the markets, themselves and what they are really doing when they trade.
-It is very difficult for them to shed these misconceptions so they are doomed to long-term failure.
+It is very difficult for them to shed these misconceptions so they are doomed to

 "The whole market universe is constructed in a way that reinforces their misconceptions.
 This compounds the challenge of overcoming them."